frasertweedale/talks/2026-01-21-eo-pki-workshop/curriculum/ipa-profiles.md

 ```

 Users cannot be issued a certificate via the default profile, that
-that makes perfect sense.
-But to be able to use the `userCert`
+makes perfect sense.
+But to be able to use the `userCert` profile
-profile to issue certificates to user principals, you need to add a
+to issue certificates to user principals, you need to add a
 CA ACL for that.

 We *could* define an ACL that allows *all users* (`--usercat=all`).